 Everybody loves a good party, and what better way to encourage people to donate money to you than by throwing a huge one?

-Kuri Kayanam is a micro-financing scheme, originated in India (it’s also called payattu in some regions).
+Kuri Kayanam is a micro-financing scheme that originated in India (it’s also called payattu in some regions).
 It’s a form of an event or party to help the organizer financially cover a significant life event such as a wedding or buying a house.

 Hosts would send out invitations to guests with “kuri kalyanam” explicitly stated to be conducted for a specific date and time.
 Each invited guest is expected to make a cash donation.
 But there’s a catch!
 When it’s the host’s turn to attend the return party, they’re expected to give twice what they received.